 “The link between Hologram and Peer Gynt is that Peer does whatever he wants, and so did I.”

 Unge Ferrari is based in Oslo, where he produces music that combines futuristic 808 beats with melodic R&B, pop, and hip hop.
 In 2016 the young artist toured all the Nordic countries and played at many of the major festivals in Norway.
-A year ago, he released the EP “Hva Er Vi Nå // H.E.V.N” together with Tomine Harket, and received standing ovations from critics and fans.
+The same year, he released the EP “Hva Er Vi Nå // H.E.V.N” together with Tomine Harket, and received standing ovations from critics and fans.

 What did you think when you were asked to participate in this project?